inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ### Testing

+- The endpoint behavior and timezone parsing is thoroughly tested.
 - Code coverage is not a particularly reliable metric.
 You could have 100% code coverage just checking it doesn't throw any errors.
 - A unit test should direct express the intent of a user story.
 East step in the story is the "unit".
 - It is good to use helper methods to set up the env to not add noise to the test code.
 Since the code is time-sensitive, I've moved the time retrieving logic to a separate class and mocked its response in the tests that are not related to the time retrieving logic itself and made an easy-to-inherit fixture.